Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: Comparison with other derivations of the evolution equation and their behavior in the large limit.

 $\kappa$ is the heavy quark diffusion coefficient \cite{CasalderreySolana:2006rq,CaronHuot:2007gq}.
 Recent lattice QCD determinations can be found in \cite{Francis:2015daa,Brambilla:2020siz,Altenkort:2020fgs}.
 Note that in this case also $\kappa$ is of order one in the large $N_{c}$ counting.

-Now that we have reproduce the evolution equations of \cite{Brambilla:2016wgg} we are ready to compare it with the static limit results that we obtained in section \ref{sec:Results-in-the}. \begin{itemize} \item The survival probability of the singlet is not suppressed by the large $N_{c}$ limit and can be encoded in an effective non-hermitic Hamiltonian $h_{s}+\frac{r^{2}\gamma}{2}-i\frac{r^{2}\kappa}{2}$.
+Now that we have reproduced the evolution equations of \cite{Brambilla:2016wgg} we are ready to compare it with the static limit results that we obtained in section \ref{sec:Results-in-the}. \begin{itemize} \item The survival probability of the singlet is not suppressed by the large $N_{c}$ limit and can be encoded in an effective non-Hermitian Hamiltonian $h_{s}+\frac{r^{2}\gamma}{2}-i\frac{r^{2}\kappa}{2}$.
 This is compatible with eq. (\ref{eq:effh}). \item The singlet to octet transition is also of order one in the large $N_{c}$ counting, as expected from our previous results.
-However, the octet to singlet transition goes like $\frac{1}{N_{c}^{2}}$.
+However, the octet to singlet transition scales as $\frac{1}{N_{c}^{2}}$.
 This can be easily seen by computing the only term in the GKSL equation which mixes singlets and octets

 \item Finally, let us discuss the octet survival probability.
 Like that of the singlet, it is not suppressed by large $N_{c}$ effects.
 This agrees with our results in section IV.
-Regarding the observation that octet evolves like a pair of uncorrelated particles (see fig. \ref{fig:lncWoo} and its discussion in the text of section \ref{sec:largenc}), it is challenging to check whether this is fulfilled or not in the pNRQCD results since, in this EFT, the degrees of freedom are directly singlets and octets. \end{itemize} We would have arrived at the same conclusions if we compared with the more general case presented in \cite{Brambilla:2017zei}.
+Regarding the observation that the octet evolves like a pair of uncorrelated particles (see fig. \ref{fig:lncWoo} and its discussion in the text of section \ref{sec:largenc}), it is challenging to check whether this is fulfilled or not in the pNRQCD results since, in this EFT, the degrees of freedom are directly singlets and octets. \end{itemize} We would have arrived at the same conclusions if we compared with the more general case presented in \cite{Brambilla:2017zei}.

 Now, let us compare with the results of \cite{Blaizot:2017ypk}.
-We summarise here the main assumptions of that work. \begin{itemize} \item The interaction Hamiltonian that describes the coupling between the heavy quarks and the medium is $H_I=-g\int\,d^3r A_0^A(\mathbf{r})n^A(\mathbf{r})$, where $n^A$ is the color current associated with the heavy particles. \item The evolution of the density matrix is computed in the one gluon exchange approximation. \item The response of the plasma to the perturbation caused by the heavy quarks is fast compared to the characteristic time scales of the heavy quark motion \end{itemize} Under these assumptions, the following evolution is found
+We summarize here the main assumptions of that work. \begin{itemize} \item The interaction Hamiltonian that describes the coupling between the heavy quarks and the medium is $H_I=-g\int\,d^3r A_0^A(\mathbf{r})n^A(\mathbf{r})$, where $n^A$ is the color current associated with the heavy particles. \item The evolution of the density matrix is computed in the one gluon exchange approximation. \item The response of the plasma to the perturbation caused by the heavy quarks is fast compared to the characteristic time scales of the heavy quark motion. \end{itemize} Under these assumptions, the following evolution is found

 In these equations,

 and